Best Gifts for Autistic Teens and Adults (Sensory and Practical Picks)

 The other gift idea I have that is a bit more spendy would be a light table.
 They don’t have to be babyish or toddlerish.
 It’s all about how you use it.
+You can now get transparent Lego-type bricks, Magformers, and other accessories that are more mature.

 On to the rest of the list.

-Gift Ideas for Autistic Adults
+Gift Ideas for Autistic Teens and Adults

 For most of these, just click on the highlighted links, and you will be taken to see more options in that category.

 3. Fun Sensory stuff: How about a lava lamp, bubble lamp, and those items?
 Now, you can even get them as speakers with Bluetooth to hook up to other items.
+Most are around $25-$40.

 9. Personalized Krazy Straws-Personalized stuff is so hot right now.
 So, how about a personalized Krazy Straw?
 They’re fun and inexpensive.
 And hey, if you have feeding issues, it might make getting liquids easier.
 All kids will love this, but I love the personalized aspect of it for kids with autism and just the fun factor.